ScotDex/The_Script_Lab/readme.md

 # The Script Lab

-A curated collection of PowerShell scripts for everyday administration, automation, and security testing.
+An independently developed collection of PowerShell scripts for everyday administration, automation, and security testing.
 The project gathers standalone utilities created over time and organizes them by purpose.

 ## Project Purpose